oliviermirat/ZebraZoom/README.md

 To start ZebraZoom, you can now open the Anaconda Prompt or a terminal and type:<br/>
 <I>python -m zebrazoom</I><br/>

-<H4 CLASS="western">Very easy installation for Window 10:</H4>
-If you are using Windows 10 (64 bits), there is an even easier method to install ZebraZoom!<br/>
-Just <a href="https://drive.google.com/open?id=1XY9-qOHoGnaL_wIR4o0YMU3SQEPxniZF" target="_blank">download this file</a> and unzip it.
-Open the folder ZebraZoomWinExe, then double click on “doubleClickHereToStart”: the ZebraZoom graphical interface should start.<br/>
-<b>Warning:</b> this installation method is a good way to easily test ZebraZoom.
-However, if you use the installation method described above instead, ZebraZoom's tracking will run faster.<br/>

 <H4 CLASS="western">Further recommendations for installation with the general method:</H4>
 If and only if you are going to use Anaconda extensively to install packages other than ZebraZoom, it can be a good idea to create an Anaconda Environment just for ZebraZoom.<br/>